bento-platform/bento_auth_js/README.md

     useOpenIdConfig,
 } from "bento-auth-js";

-import YourSessionWorker as SessionWorker from "../session.worker" import { AUTH_CALLBACK_URL, BENTO_URL_NO_TRAILING_SLASH, CLIENT_ID, OPENID_CONFIG_URL } from "../config";
+import YourSessionWorker as SessionWorker from "../session.worker";
+import { AUTH_CALLBACK_URL, BENTO_URL_NO_TRAILING_SLASH, CLIENT_ID, OPENID_CONFIG_URL } from "../config";
+import { BentoAuthContext } from "./contexts";

 // Session worker creator function must be in a constant for useSessionWorkerTokenRefresh const createSessionWorker = () => new SessionWorker();